 In January 1986, The Ark Shelter expands to accommodate ten women.
 Two years later it relocates to 401 W. Cabarrus Street.
 In July 2000, it becomes an emergency shelter for homeless single women.

-Urban Ministries converts the Ark Shelter to serve women only.
-Two years later, the shelter is renamed the Helen Wright Center for Women in honor of Sister Helen Wright, Urban Ministries’ first director.
+In November 2001, Urban Ministries’ homeless shelter is renamed the Helen Wright Center for Women in honor of Sister Helen Wright, the agency’s first director.

-Urban Ministries moves its administration and Crisis Support, Food Pantry, Open Door Clinic programs to a new office on Capital Boulevard, expanding services to include day and evening medical clinics and an on-site pharmacy.
-The Open Door Clinic remains the only free and charitable clinic in Wake County with an on-site, fully licensed pharmacy.
+Urban Ministries moves its administrative offices and Crisis Support, Food Pantry, and Open Door Clinic programs to 1390 Capital Boulevard, expanding services to include day and evening medical clinics and an on-site pharmacy.
+The Open Door Clinic remains Wake County’s only free and charitable clinic with an on-site, fully licensed pharmacy.

-Urban Ministries’ Food Pantry becomes the largest in Wake County to offer client choice, allowing food insecure families to choose their own groceries instead of receiving pre-bagged food.
-In response to urgent community need, the Helen Wright Center for Women increases beds for emergency overnight shelter and announces plans for expansion.
+In April 2017, Urban Ministries’ Food Pantry becomes the largest in Wake County to offer client choice, allowing food-insecure families to choose their own groceries instead of receiving pre-bagged food.
+That same year, the agency responds to community need by increasing beds for emergency overnight shelter at the Helen Wright Center for Women.